ericwoud/buildR64arch/README.md

 ```
 ./build.sh -a
 ```
-Check your SD card with the following command, write down where the original first partition starts!
-The script will first show you this info before formatting anything.
-Set `SD_BLOCK_SIZE_KB` and `SD_ERASE_SIZE_MB` in the script as described there.
-Don't format a brand new SD card before you find the original erase/block size.
-It is the best way to determine this.
+Set `SD_ERASE_SIZE_MB` in the script if using a cardreader with naming /dev/sdX.
+Only from a cardreader with naming /dev/mmcblkX it is possible to read the erase size.
+Using this kind of reader the script will automatically read the erase size.
+4MB is ok for most cards if you do not know the erase size.
+Later you can read it when the sd-card is inserted in a running bpir64/3.

+Now format your SD card with:

 ```
 ./build.sh -F
 ```
-Now format your SD card with the same command.
 After formatting the rootfs gets build.

 Optionally enter chroot environment on the SD card: